 It’s hard to ignore the state of our economy.
 We can all recite the statistics—the unemployment rate, consumer confidence levels, the stock market.
 The good news now is that we’re finally seeing some rebound.

-Looking back over the last six months, it is interesting to see if the economic downturn has affected some consumer groups more than others.
+Looking back over the last six months, it is interesting to see how the economic downturn has affected some consumer groups more than others while some businesses thrive during a recession.

 There is one consumer segment that weathered the storm pretty well and is a good target in strong and poor economic times.
 I’m talking about geeks.
 Normally, I would not use this term, since some may find it offensive, but being a self-proclaimed geek myself—I’m into it all, comic books, action figures, video games—I feel I can accurately describe this demographic.